 However, studies have yet to test these effects in humans.

-In fact, one cup (200 grams) of baked orange sweet potato with skin provides more than seven times the amount of beta-carotene that the average adult needs per day (
+In fact, one cup (200 g) of baked orange sweet potato with skin provides more than double the amount of beta carotene that the average adult needs per day (

 Purple sweet potatoes also seem to have vision benefits.